 Per-Seat Scaling

+ZoomInfo licenses per user, so the contract grows with the team rather than with the value you get out of it.
 Adding seats mid-contract often triggers a full re-quote, which can reset pricing leverage.
 Your existing negotiated rate may not extend to new seats.

 Add-On Stacking

-• Global Data (Data Passport): $10,000+/year for international contact coverage
+- Data Passport: international contact coverage

-• Org Charts: Not included in all tiers
+- Org Charts: not included in all tiers

-• Advanced Technographics: May require additional licensing
+- Advanced Technographics: may require additional licensing

 Auto-Renewal and Price Hikes